magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 ## Summary
 In this topic, you learned how to manage assets in the Connected Spaces Platform (CSP).
 We covered key topics, including asset CRUD operations, asset collections, the automated model decimation service, and how asset collections relate to CSP components.
 We also explored methods for querying assets.

-* **Asset CRUD Operations:** Create, read, update, and delete (CRUD) operations allow you to manage assets in a collection efficiently.
+* **Asset CRUD Operations:** Create, Read, Update, and Delete (CRUD) operations allow you to manage assets in a collection efficiently.

 * **Asset Collections:** Asset Collections are versatile tools for grouping assets or storing generic data.
-They do not inherently reference the assets associated with them amd can also be used to organize related data through metadata.
+They do not inherently reference the assets associated with them and can also be used to organize related data through metadata.

 * **Asset-Component Relationships:** Assets are linked to components like static model components, animated model components, and script components.